pierotofy/sleepiqplus/README.md

-# Sleep IQ Plus for Home Assistant
+# Sleep Number Bed Integration for Home Assistant

 Fork of https://raw.githubusercontent.com/NAStools/homeassistant/master/homeassistant/components/sleepiq.py to control Sleep Number smart beds.
 The default does not integration does not allow setting the sleep number firmness.
 This one does.